Beta Israel: Gondar period

 In 1614, the Jews of Seimen rebelled against the Emperor Susenyos I. By 1624, the revolt had been quelled, and the conclusive defeat of a subsequent uprising the following year marked the end of the political and military autonomy of the Beta Israel.
-After the Beta Israel autonomy in Ethiopia ended in the 1620s, Emperor Susenyos I confiscated their lands and forcibly baptized them.
-Ordering his men to "erase the memory of the Jews", which included mass deaths, looting and burning of their belongings and holy books In addition, the practice of Judaism or adherence was forbidden in Ethiopia.
+Afterwards, the emperor confiscated their lands and forcibly baptized them.
+He forbade the practice of Judaism, ordering his men to "erase the memory of the Jews", which included mass killing, looting and burning of their belongings and holy books.
+As a result, much traditional Jewish culture and practice was lost or changed, including the Hebrew language.

-As a result of this period of oppression, much traditional Jewish culture and practice was lost or changed, including the loss of Hebrew.
-As a success of the Portuguese Jesuit order in converting the Emperor Susenyos, the Portuguese Inquisitionwas brought to Ethiopia, in which thousands of Jews perished.
-A Portuguese diplomat and traveller, Manuel de Almeida talks about them extensively in his History of Upper Abassia.
+The Portuguese Jesuit order succeeded in converting Emperor Susenyos to Christianity and brought the Portuguese Inquisition to Ethiopia.
+Thousands of Jews perished.
+A Portuguese diplomat and traveller, Manuel de Almeida, talks about them extensively in his History of Upper Abassia.

 The destruction of the institutional foundations of the Jews in the north of Ethiopia had without doubt resulted in the destruction of their books and archives, thus erasing the memory of their history and their origins.